Los Angeles OKs sweeping ban on homeless camps near schools

 The Los Angeles City Council has voted to ban homeless encampments within 500 feet of schools and daycare centers

+Los Angeles OKs sweeping ban on homeless camps near schoolsShow all 2

-The Los Angeles City Council voted Tuesday to ban homeless encampments within 500 feet of schools and daycare centers during a meeting that was disrupted by protesters who said it criminalizes homelessness.
+Homeless encampments that have proliferated in nearly every neighborhood of Los Angeles will no longer be allowed within 500 feet (152 meters) of schools and day care centers under a sweeping ban approved Tuesday during a City Council meeting disrupted by protesters who said the law criminalizes homelessness.

-The council voted 11-3 to vastly broaden an existing ban on sitting, sleeping or camping that currently only applies to daycare centers and schools specified by the council.
-The vote, which applies to public and private schools, came after a previous vote last month failed to pass unanimously.
+The council voted 11-3 to broadly expand an existing prohibition on sitting, sleeping or camping that previously only applied to schools and day cares specified by the council.

-The meeting was recessed for about an hour before the vote after dozens of people became unruly, at one point chanting “shut it down!”
+The meeting was recessed before the vote when dozens of demonstrators shouted their opposition to the measure and police officers cleared the council chamber.
+One person was arrested, said Los Angeles Police Department Officer Annie Hernandez said.

+Protesters also gathered outside City Hall, chanting “Abolish 41.18," a reference to the law prohibiting encampments on freeway overpasses, around railroad tracks, near loading docks, at libraries and other locations.

 Los Angeles is among many cities struggling to deal with a surge in homelessness and large encampments scattered along sidewalks that have sparked public outcry.

-Supporters of the blanket ban said homeless camps are a health and safety threat to schoolchildren, especially because of the disruptive presence of people with drug addictions or mental illness.
+Supporters of the blanket ban said homeless camps pose health and safety threats to schoolchildren, especially because of the disruptive presence of people with drug addictions or mental illness.

-The camps “are unsafe and traumatic for students, families and staff as they enter school campuses,” Martha Alvarez, who is in charge of government relations for the school district, told the council.
+“This is something to protect kids in our city,” Councilmember Paul Koretz said before voting for the measure.
+He said “asking folks in an encampment to move a couple hundred feet” should be be an easy decision if it means children have a safer walk to and from school.

+About 750 public school sites are within Los Angeles and nearly 1,000 commercial day care businesses are registered with the city.
+The new public school year starts next Monday.

+“Enforcement of anti-camping ordinances, then, only displaces people and makes it harder for trained outreach staff to establish trust again.
+Residents of cleared encampments, unless connected to stable permanent housing through a trauma-informed case management process, often return to unsheltered homelessness,” PATH said in a statement.

+The measure must be signed by Los Angeles Mayor Eric Garcetti before it takes effect and his office didn’t immediately respond to phone and email messages seeking comment.

-The ban comes as several hotels are set to end their involvement in the government’s Project Roomkey, which paid them to provide hundreds of rooms to unsheltered people.
+The ban comes as several hotels are set to end their involvement in the state’s Project Roomkey, which paid the hotels to provide hundreds of rooms to unsheltered people.

 Register for free to continue reading